 Youth as Program Directors — Leading youth programs requires a high degree of responsibility; the ability to learn from doing; and the desire to make a difference in the lives of other people.
 Youth as program directors can learn powerful skills while changing peoples’ lives.

-Needs for Youth + Social Change through Youth Workers
+Needs for Youth Engagement as Workers

 Inspiration — In a world that generally relies on youth being passive consumers of adult-made decisions, youth as paid staff sometimes require inspiration and motivation to get involved and sustain their efforts.